-Whilst adverse possession applications are procedural by nature, they involve gathering evidentiary material to prove your claim.
+Whilst adverse possession applications are procedural in nature, these applications involve gathering evidentiary material to prove your claim.
 It can be costly if you get it wrong.
 It can be costly if you fail to defend a claim where you have rights.

 Adverse possession claims most commonly arise in circumstances where a fence or the structure of a building is not aligned with the title boundary but can also occur in many other instances such as where an old laneway or road is no longer used.

-Considering the complex nature of the claim, it is always advisable to approach a legal expert for preparing or defending an adverse possession claim.
+Considering the complex nature of the claim, it is always advisable to involve a legal expert to prepare or defend an adverse possession claim.

 Our Experience resolving cases of adverse possession

 - Application for a vesting order by possession pursuant to section 60 Transfer of Land Act 1958 (adverse possession claim)

 - Application to correct error in Title pursuant to section 103 Transfer of Land Act 1958

 - Application by proprietor to amend Title pursuant to section 99 Transfer of Land Act 1958